novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-68.md

 Certainly, an influx of funds would accelerate the company’s growth.

-Especially if it’s from Son Joong-yi and Kim Tae-hyun, it wouldn't be a small amount.
+Especially if it’s from Son Jung-yi and Kim Tae-hyun, it wouldn't be a small amount.

 But for some reason, he felt uneasy.